 Wivenhoe Dam houses a pumped-storage, hydro-electric generating facility.
 This power station is situated between Splityard Creek Dam and Lake Wivenhoe.

+The pumped storage power station consists of two circular concrete silos, each of about 32 metres internal diameter.
+Each of the silos house a 250MW turbine generator and pump set.
 The power station is unmanned and is controlled remotely from the central operating centre for the Queensland power grid system.
 All aspects of the operation are monitored by computers within the centre.
 Twin 275KV transmission lines connect the power station to the State’s grid system.